-Most of the model fit indices obtained after an extensive modeling and improvements' with covariance was however below the optimal requirement.
-So it is concluded that this model is not a good fit to describe the factors affecting the behavioral intention to adopt e-commerce.
-This model can be used for more research in the future because the proposed model requires further testing and thorough empirical validation.
+Most of the model fit indices obtained after an extensive modeling and improvements with covariance was however below the optimal requirement.
+This study concluded that this model is not a good fit to describe the factors affecting the behavioral intention to adopt e-commerce.
+We recommend this model for more research in the future because the proposed model requires further testing and thorough empirical validation.